 Friendship: Hye Jin and Ha Ri are best friends and inseparable.
 They trust each other blindly which is why Hye Jin sends Ha Ri to meet her love Seong Joon without feeling any kind of insecurity.
 Ha Ri becomes a little selfish and tries to keep Seong Joon by her side despite knowing what Hye Jin feels for him.
 When Hye Jin discovers Ha Ri’s truth, she does not attack her with accusations but instead gives her a benefit of doubt.
 Ha Ri too feels guilty of her wrong actions and makes it up to Hye Jin.
 I liked the fact that the writers did not turn Ha Ri into an evil friend just to make her a villain.

 Faulty Details: The script has loopholes that are way too glaring to be ignored.
 For instance, Shin Hyeok chances upon Seong Joon’s house access card when he helps to drop an unconscious Seong Joon home.
 After that Seong Joon never asks him for his access card.
-Shin Hyeok thereafter enters Seong Joon’s house as and when he likes and Seong Joong does not question even once of how he gained access to his apartment without his permission.
+Shin Hyeok thereafter enters Seong Joon’s house as and when he likes and Seong Joong, who strongly objects the intrusion, does absolutely nothing about it.
 Also, I found it difficult connect with the young Hye Jin who is calm, civilised and nerdy which is very different than the restless, hyperactive and effervescent older Hye Jin.
 Yes, people do change with time but when they showed flashback scenes of Hye Jin with Seong Joon, I found it difficult to believe that it is the same girl because nothing about young Hye Jin gave a vibe of the older Hye Jin.
 It is quite possible that the difference in personality was deliberate so Seong Joon does not identify her easily but still, isn’t he supposed to be conflicted with what he believes and what Hye Jin wants him to believe?
 Also, the supposed ‘suspense’ factors in the drama were too easy to predict.
 I couldn’t help rolling my eyes when the suspense was finally revealed as I could bet my life on my guesswork.